cmu-sei/rangerai/docs/index.md

 Cyber ranges are awesome, but let’s face it, they can be difficult to manage.
 Scenario setup is tedious.
 Injecting new events takes a human.
 Exercises feel like plays stuck in rehearsal: Scripted, brittle, and already a bit outdated the moment they run.

-**Ranger fixes that.** It’s an intelligent layer that sits on top of your range tooling and makes things actually dynamic.
+**Ranger hopes to fix that.** It’s an intelligent layer that sits on top of your range tooling and makes things actually dynamic.
 It looks to:

 - Drive live injects based on trainee behavior
 - Adapt to how teams are performing